 - All states in which the student has resided must be included in the report.

-- If the accuracy of the background test is disputed by the student, it is the responsibility of the student to ensure that any misinformation in the initial criminal background check report is corrected with the vendor.
+- If the accuracy of the background check is disputed by the student, it is the responsibility of the student to ensure that any misinformation in the initial criminal background check report is corrected with the vendor.

 Criminal Background Check Report Scoring